Booking the Hall

 - Ensure that all members of your group then congregate in the car park.

-- Only use a fire extinguisher if it is safe to do so, you are confident in its use, and that the extinguisher is the right type for the particular fire.
+- Only use a fire extinguisher if safe to do so, you are confident in its use, and that the extinguisher is the right type for the particular fire.
 Never let the fire get between the user and safe exit.

 2. First Aid